 Full activities including exercise can be resumed at 6 weeks following surgery.

-Yes, but like all surgical procedures, liposuction has potential risks.
+It is safe, but like all surgical procedures, liposuction has potential risks.
 As may occur in most types of surgery, in rare instances, bleeding could occur or blood clots could form under the skin.
 Skin irregularities such as lumpiness may occur, but many times this disappears over time and dissipates after a massage.
 Infection is very rare, but is also possible.
 Numbness is common after surgery and in some cases may persist.

 Surprisingly, liposuction is not typically very painful.
 The pain and discomfort is generally manageable by the pain medication prescribed, and it should reduce after the first few days.